Ayyayush/devTinder/src/homeword.md

 Send Connection request Api
 Proper Validation of Data
 Think about All corner Cases
-$ Query , $or Query $and Query ..etc ..read about it
+$ Query , $or Query $and Query ..etc ..read about it Read More About Logical Queries

 What are indexes in MongoDB
 Why do we need Indexes